-On Friday, September 6th, Exact Solar hosted a ribbon-cutting event at ASPIRA Bilingual Charter Cyber School to unveil their new solar system.
+On Friday, September 6th, Exact Solar hosted a ribbon-cutting event at ASPIRA Bilingual Cyber Charter School to unveil their new solar system.
 After months of planning, the event celebrated the installation and highlighted the positive impact ASPIRA is making in the community.

 ASPIRA’s Solar System